athenamw/Impressive_Portfolio/README.md

 # Description

 This project is the start of a professional portfolio.
-The goal is to use this as a continuos, evolving project that grows as I do.
+The goal is to use this as a continuous, evolving project that grows as I do.
 It is meant to highlight my skills and shoe employers my abilities.
 I learned how to incorporate different CSS code to enhance my HTML code and make a functional website.

 # Installation